 • 3 cups day old cornbread, crumbled (the recipe I used)

-• 5 cups biscuits, torn into small pieces (the recipe I used)
+• 5 cups biscuits, crumbled (the recipe I used)

 • 1 cup celery, diced